 For general aspects of declaring a major in the College, please refer to the information provided by the Office of Undergraduate Studies and Advising.

-If you would like to declare your major in philosophy, please see Jasmine Bomer in the department of philosophy and get the necessary form.
+If you would like to declare your major in philosophy, please see Jasmine Hatten in the department of philosophy and get the necessary form.
 She will also assign you to one of our undergraduate advisors.
 The advisor will be able to provide more information, and try to answer most of your open questions, and then sign the form.
-Once you have the form signed, please bring one copy back to Jasmine Bomer, and the other copy to the Office of Undergraduate Studies.
-In order to declare the major, you will also be required to submit to Ms. Bomer a copy of a paper you wrote for an introductory level (100 or 200 level) philosophy course, preferably for your first philosophy course that you took at Northwestern; this paper is requisite for the purposes of departmental assessment and will not be used in any way that affects your own academic standing.
+Once you have the form signed, please bring one copy back to Jasmine Hatten, and the other copy to the Office of Undergraduate Studies.
+In order to declare the major, you will also be required to submit to Ms. Hatten a copy of a paper you wrote for an introductory level (100 or 200 level) philosophy course, preferably for your first philosophy course that you took at Northwestern; this paper is requisite for the purposes of departmental assessment and will not be used in any way that affects your own academic standing.